edgedb/edgedb/docs/stdlib/string.rst

 Regular Expressions
 -------------------

-EdgeDB supports Regular expressions (REs), as defined in POSIX 1003.2.
+|Gel| supports Regular expressions (REs), as defined in POSIX 1003.2.
 They come in two forms: BRE (basic RE) and ERE (extended RE).
 In addition, Gel supports certain common extensions to the POSIX standard commonly known as ARE (advanced RE).
 More details about